juanjo810/unsupervised-mode/preprocessing/README.md

 - `--columns`: List of columns to normalize – **required**
 - `--output`: Output file (default: `normalized_output.xlsx`)

+#### Description:

+- The script reads the input file, applies **MinMaxScaler** to the specified columns, and saves the normalized values in the output file.
+- The scaling operation transforms the values in the selected columns into a range between 0 and 1 based on the minimum and maximum values of each column.

 #### Example:
 ```bash
 python scale_features.py \